Copyright © 2003 jsd

 This is why we need to take a thoughtful approach, rather than the rote approach.
 This is why we need the building-block approach.
 That is, rather than dealing with one impossibly-difficult 15-dimensional problem, we break it into a large number of reasonably-manageable one- or two-dimensional problems.

 The first step toward avoiding mistakes is to realize that mistakes are possible.
 Be careful not to fool yourself ... keeping in mind that you are the one person you can most easily fool.

-Therefore, the first step in critical thinking is something you should have learned in third grade, if not earlier:
+Therefore, the first step in critical thinking is something you should have learned early in grade school, if not earlier:

 The next step down this road is to check the other guy’s work.
 Don’t believe everything you read.
 This is related to looking for connections, as discussed in section 21.10.1.
 It is also related to the skepticism discussed in section 21.8.

 When pilots get together, they often trade stories about accidents or near-accidents.
 Non-pilots are sometimes shocked; they think it’s ghoulish.
 However, that’s not the point at all.
 The point is to learn what led up to the problem, and what can be done to prevent a recurrence.

 You should study the accident statistics, so you know what are the big worries and what are the relatively minor worries.
 There are many sources of such information, including:

 Part of the romance of aviation is to do everything better than necessary.
 If the runway is 50 feet wide and the airplane’s wheelbase is 10 feet wide, it is technically possible to land on the left half or the right half of the runway.
 Instead, though, everybody tries to land exactly on the centerline.
 If you were off by one foot last time, try to be off by half a foot next time.

 This is done partly for fun, just for the challenge of it, but there is also a serious purpose to it, for the following reasons.